-Below are reports on research studies and educational outcomes at the primary and secondary level of education from the Maharishi Schools of the Age of Enlightenment in Fairfield, Iowa, U.S.A. and in Lancashire, England, and Maharishi Vidya Mandir Schools in India; and at the university level from Maharishi University of Management, Fairfield, Iowa, U.S.A.
+Below are reports on research studies and educational outcomes at the primary and secondary level of education from the Maharishi Schools of the Age of Enlightenment in Fairfield, Iowa, U.S.A. and in Lancashire, England; and at the university level from Maharishi University of Management, Fairfield, Iowa, U.S.A.